garrandall/popular-music-data/tracks/i-m-not-your-puppet-hi-c.md

 Girl, you're gonna have to get rid of your past
 'Cause yeah, you're on my di-di-ding-a-ling
 Tryin' to tie my arms and legs with a string
 My money?
-Mmm hmm, I know you love it
+Mmm hm, I know you love it
 But let me tell you one thing I'm not
 I'm not your puppet